This is not intended to be legal advice and is based on the most recent laws and executive orders available as of 5/11/2026.

 Then, she helps you initiate a formal complaint through one of these two options:

-- File a charge of discrimination with the NYS Division of Human Rights (NYDHR) within one year of the most recent act of discrimination or
+- File a charge of discrimination with the NYS Division of Human Rights generally within three years of the most recent act of discrimination, or

 With either option, you can also file a complaint with the New York State Attorney General’s Civil Rights Bureau.
-If relevant, you can also co-file with the Equal Employment Opportunity Commission (EEOC), the federal agency that enforces workplace anti-discrimination laws.
+If relevant, you can also dual-file with the Equal Employment Opportunity Commission (EEOC), the federal body that enforces workplace anti-discrimination laws.
 You should note that the EEOC’s filing deadline is typically 300 days after the incident, so acting sooner rather than later is important.

-If your case is successful, you could receive damages such as:
+If your case is successful, you may be able to recover remedies such as:

 - back pay for previous lost wages and benefits